Structured learning of rigid-body dynamics: A survey and unified view from a robotics perspective: Conclusion and future outlook

 \paragraph{Interpretable data-driven models} While data-driven models are often referred to as black-box models, there are efforts made to provide guaranties for data-driven model predictions \citep{umlauft2017learning, beckers2017stable} as well as carefully designing data-driven models to make them more interpretable \citep{ahmadi2020learning}.
 These works are critical if the application of a data-driven model requires prediction guarantees.

-\paragraph{Combination of forward dynamics models with numerical integration} As previously mentioned, a disadvantage of analytical structured learning is the often considerably large noise on the acceleration estimates.
-However, direct dynamics are usually modeled to obtain a trajectory prediction via numerical integration.
-Therefore, an open question is to which extend analytical structured models can be combined with numerical integration schemes such that training of such a combined model is done solely on trajectory data.
+\paragraph{Combination of forward dynamics models with numerical integration} As previously mentioned, a disadvantage of analytical structured learning of forward dynamics forms the noise on the acceleration estimates.
+Here, the forward dynamics are usually modeled to obtain a trajectory prediction using numerical integration techniques.
+An open question is to which extend analytical structured models can be combined with numerical integration schemes such that training of such a combined model is done solely on trajectory data.
 Recent works discuss how to approximate ODEs using GPs \cite{heinonen2018learning, yildiz2018learning, Wenketal20} and NNs \cite{chen2018neural, xuechen2020scalable} as well as solve initial-value problems using GPs \cite{schober2014probabilistic, schober2019probabilistic}.